the episode

 Lynn McLarty: Right.

 Right?
 You know, you think.
-And I just but the holy spirit wouldn’t shut up.
+And I just, but the holy spirit wouldn’t shut up.
 So I was like, okay.
 I was so I don’t remember what I asked him, but it was a pretty innocuous question about, you know, hey.

 Tell me what makes you happy or something like that.
 You know, what gives you joy?
-And so we had the whole discussion about the the, you know, the joy that comes from God.
+And so we had the whole discussion about the, you know, the joy that comes from God.
 And it was an amazing discussion.
-And, you know, at the end of the discussion, he he made the comment.
+And, you know, at the end of the discussion, he made the comment.

-He said, you know, I I really didn’t expect to hear about Jesus in a lawyer’s office.
+He said, you know, I really didn’t expect to hear about Jesus in a lawyer’s office.
 He said, but I’m so grateful.

-Mhmm.
-And it was a complete you know, I was just you know, how you just shake your head after something happened to you.
+Kimberly Faith: And it was a complete , you know, I was just, how you just shake your head after something happened to you.
 God, I’m sorry.
 I doubted you.
 You know?
-But he was he was very hard for me to approach because of my predisposed notion about whether he deserved mercy, you know?
-And and it wasn’t and it was because we have these these prejudgments we make on people because we forget how much mercy.
+But he was very hard for me to approach because of my predisposed notion about whether he deserved mercy, you know?
+And it was because we have these prejudgments we make on people because we forget how much mercy.
 I wasn’t thinking, what if he is not born again?

-We’re so fully aware of the mercy, the great vast ocean of mercy we’ve received from God that we wanna bless even our enemies.
-And it opens up all those opportunities like you were talking about Yeah.
+What if I’m the only person he ever meets that knows Jesus?
+I wasn’t thinking about the mercy I’d received.
+I was thinking about, you know, my financial issues.
+Right?
+And when we start living in this, well, I call it the miracle of mercy because it’s a cycle.
+We’re so fully aware of the mercy, the great vast ocean of mercy we’ve received from God that we want to bless even our enemies.
+And it opens up all those opportunities like you were talking about.
 To bless our enemies.
-And I’m I say enemies.
-I I and I’m not saying, you know, that we’re we’re gonna bless, you know, somebody who comes over and tries to bomb our house.
+When I say, enemies.
+I’m not saying, you know, that we’re going to bless, you know, somebody who comes over and tries to bomb our house.

-I’m I’m saying the people that hold themselves out as holding grudges, unforgiveness, maybe the neighbor doesn’t like our dog or whatever.
+I’m saying the people that hold themselves out as holding grudges, unforgiveness, maybe the neighbor doesn’t like our dog or whatever.
 Right?

 You need to be in the cycle of mercy, Kim.
 It doesn’t matter who the person is.
 You need to be thinking about, is there some mercy that you can share with this person because you’ve got it overflowing?

-John McLarty: You know, that cycle of mercy, I’m thinking it’s an everyday thing.
-Mhmm.
-And it if if we’re aware of God’s mercy toward us and exercise that toward others, it helps us through every day.
-We just went through a to a conference, and you’re around a lot of people.
+John McLarty: And if we’re aware of God’s mercy toward us and exercise that toward others, it helps us through every day.
+We just went to a conference, and you’re around a lot of people.

 Kimberly Faith: Right.